Helen Whitener

-Grace Helen Whitener (born 1964/1965) is a Trinidadian-American attorney and jurist serving as an associate justice of the Washington Supreme Court.
+Grace Helen Whitener (born 1964), known professionally as G. Helen Whitener, is a Trinidadian-American attorney serving as an associate justice of the Washington Supreme Court.
 Whitener was nominated by Governor Jay Inslee on April 13, 2020, to fill the seat of retiring justice Charles K. Wiggins.

 Early life and education

 Whitener was born and raised in Trinidad.
 She moved to the United States when she was 16 to receive medical care.
 She earned a Bachelor of Business Administration degree in international marketing and trade from Baruch College, followed by a Juris Doctor from the Seattle University School of Law.

 Career

 After graduating from law school, Whitener worked as a public defender, prosecutor, and private defense attorney.

 She served as a judge on the Board of Industrial Insurance Appeals for two years and then on the Pierce County Superior Court from 2015 to 2020, having been appointed by Governor Inslee and elected unopposed in 2015 and 2016.

 On April 13, 2020, she was appointed to the Washington Supreme Court by Governor Jay Inslee.
 She successfully ran for election in 2020 for the remaining two years of Wiggins's term, winning 66% of the vote.